How to Increase Cold Email Responses by 25%

 Tracking the effectiveness of a cold email campaign can be difficult if you have multiple CTAs.

-By having just one CTA, you’ll be able to track your results more effectively and see which elements of your email are working.
+By having just one CTA, you can more effectively track your results and see which elements of your email are working.

 Placement of CTA

-Make sure your CTA’s are at the top and on the left side of your template – studies have shown that people are more likely to notice and click on CTA’s that are placed in these areas.
+Make sure your CTAs are at the top and on the left side of your template—studies have shown that people are more likely to notice and click on CTAs placed in these areas.

 Additionally, make sure that your CTA is large and visible – add color and/or underlining to increase its visibility.